-- If you will be away for more than 2 weeks you must apply for "Leave to work away" (www.dcesg.physsci.cam.ac.uk/current-student/LWA). - However long you will be away for, if you are carrying out fieldwork you must complete a risk assessment, please submit it with the LTWA application and email it to both Lucy Matthews lhm29@cam.ac.uk and Andy Buckley ab78@esc.cam.ac.uk.
-If there is no LTWA application the risk assessment only needs to go to Lucy Matthews.
+- If you will be away for more than 2 weeks you must apply for "Leave to work away" (www.dcesg.physsci.cam.ac.uk/current-student/LWA). - However long you will be away for, if you are carrying out fieldwork you must complete a risk assessment, please submit it with the LTWA application and email it to both Galina Jennings gj275@cam.ac.uk and Emma Chapman emc85@cam.ac.uk, If there is no LTWA application the risk assessment only needs to go to Galina Jennings.
+There is more information on Field Risk Assessments at the end of this booklet.